• Skip to primary navigation

 As I always say with posts like this, I am not a professional painter.
 While I have painted more things than I could ever possibly count, I don’t have a piece of paper that certifies I have a degree in painting. 😉 I have painted around 10 sets of kitchen cabinets, bathroom vanities, etc. though with multiple different types of paints so I have learned a little bit.

-Types of Paint for Cabinets
+Best Paint for Kitchen Cabinets

 Let’s start with the first time I painted cabinets…